 - IV.
-Racism, racial discrimination, xenophobia and related intolerance in post-conflict situations - A. Acknowledging the ethnic or racial dimension of a conflict - 33.
-A conflict may be efficiently resolved only if its causes are adequately identified the State would be restructured in an inclusive, democratic and forward-looking manner "in order to end discriminations based on class, ethnicity, language, gender, culture, religion and region and to address the problems of women, Dalit, indigenous people, ethnic minorities (Janajatis), Terai communities (Madheshis), oppressed, neglected and minority communities and the backward areas" (para.
+Racism, racial discrimination, xenophobia and related intolerance in postconflict situations - A. Acknowledging the ethnic or racial dimension of a conflict - 33.
+A conflict may be efficiently resolved only if its causes are adequately identified and addressed.
+Accordingly, the resolution of an ethnic conflict needs to acknowledge and address the ethnic or racial dimension of the conflict.
+Including those aspects will help to frame appropriate solutions and establish a clear mandate for those in charge of monitoring or contributing to the implementation of related peace agreements.
+In this regard, the peace agreements concluded in Burundi and in Nepal, described briefly below, are instructive. (...) - 37.
+The Comprehensive Peace Agreement concluded between the Government of Nepal and the Communist Party of Nepal (Maoist) is another example of an agreement in which the ethnic dimension of a conflict was recognized and addressed.
+The Parties agreed that the State would be restructured in an inclusive, democratic and forward-looking manner "in order to end discriminations based on class, ethnicity, language, gender, culture, religion and region and to address the problems of women, Dalit, indigenous people, ethnic minorities (Janajatis), Terai communities (Madheshis), oppressed, neglected and minority communities and the backward areas" (para.
 3.5) and they reaffirmed that "no individual shall be discriminated on the basis of colour, gender, language, religion, age, race, nationality or social origin, property, disability, birth and other status and thought or belief" (para.
 7.1.1).